godotengine/godot-website/collections/_article/rendering-priorities-september-2024.md

 * **GL Compatibility renderer - 3D (Done)**

 We merged support for MSAA, LightmapGI (including baking), resolution scaling, glow, ReflectionProbes, post process adjustments and color correction in time for 4.3.
-At this point we consider the Compatibility renderer feature complete.
-Meaning that it now has all the features we planned for it when we first designed the renderer.
+At this point we consider the Compatibility renderer feature complete which means it now has all the features we planned for it when we first designed the renderer.
 We will continue adding some new features to achieve closer parity with the Mobile renderer, but new features will have less of a priority now.

 * **D3D12 rendering driver ([GH-70315](https://github.com/godotengine/godot/pull/70315)) (Done)**

 This was merged early in the 4.3 release cycle, but was improved steadily throughout the release cycle.
-Now the D3D12 rendering driver is available for widespread use.
+The D3D12 rendering driver is now available for widespread use.
 This is especially important for ARM64 Windows devices which don't support OpenGL or Vulkan.

 * **RenderingDeviceDriver refactor ([GH-83452](https://github.com/godotengine/godot/pull/83452)) (Done)**